ellisonch/ellisonch.github.io/_posts/2015-02-05-analysis-of-a-brute-force-shuffle.md

 Naively, I thought that due to the random nature of the algorithm, the runtime might have an exponential or even factorial component.
 There's probably very little reason[^2] to use the brute-force algorithm over Fisher-Yates, but \\(\mathcal{O}(n\ln(n))\\) ain't that bad.

+The code I used to help benchmark these algorithms can be found [here](/code/shuffle.c).

 [^2]: BF does perform half as many writes as FY, so perhaps if writes are *really* expensive...